clasqm/freedos-repo/Commandline.md

 ![Show](./imgs/show.png)

++ [SWEEP](./zip/sweep.zip) 1.62 - Extend DOS commands recursively across directories
+    + Utility to perform single or multiple DOS operations on one/*every* directory on a hard drive.
+    + Freeware by Robert Briggs
 + [VIEWHT](./zip/viewht.zip) - Quickie HTML viewer and converter.
     + Freeware by Kevin Solway.
     + A very useful tool for viewing web documents off-line, with hypertext linking and colours.